Best Mini SUVs for Towing Pontoon Boats

 |Metal Polish cleans and polishes your boat's 'toons to a gleaming finish.
 Use it to remove rust, tarnish and oxidation from all of your marine metal products.|

 Check Price on Amazon - Better Boat's metal polish restores luster and shine to aluminum, chrome, stainless steel and other marine metals.
-It can be used on , railing, refrigerators and other appliances as well.
+It can be used on , railing, refrigerators and other appliances.
+Use with a microfiber cloth to buff to a shiny finish.

 If you don't need third-row seating as I did, the Xterra is one of the most popular options on the boat ramp.
 It tows a ton of weight easily, is rugged, does pretty well on gas, and isn't terribly expensive even brand new (around $24,000 depending on options).